College Basketball on USA

 College Basketball on USA is the de facto title for the USA Network's coverage of NCAA men's basketball.
 During the 1980s, USA's telecasts were produced in association with Mizlou TV Sports.

-Beginning in 2022, a majority of Atlantic 10 basketball games that previously aired on NBCSN will air on USA Network.
-These games will be produced by NBC Sports.
+Beginning in 2022, a majority of Atlantic 10 basketball games that previously aired on NBCSN began to be aired on USA Network.
+These games were produced by NBC Sports.
+After USA Network was spun off into Versant, the new USA Sports took over production.

 History

 1980s coverage overview

 USA aired games from the Big East Conference leading up to their coverage of the 1983 Big East tournament.
 USA also had rights to games from the Big Ten, ACC, and the old Metro Conference.

 Regular season games aired on Thursday nights or Saturdays under the title of College Basketball... followed by the corresponding year during the season such as College Basketball '87.
 The games were subject to local blackouts.
 By this time, USA was airing games involving the Southeastern Conference (such as the Mississippi and Mississippi State) and games featuring UTEP and Wyoming.

 USA also aired the National Invitation Tournament including the finals from 1985–1988.